HaimanotA/quiztour/README.md

 trav.quiz is a site that presents general knowledge quizzes to whomever is interested to know more about places they would like to travel to.
 It can also serve as an entertaining tool for those who would like to challenge their geographic awareness by taking quizzes about specific places.

 The site mainly targets people who are enthusiastic about travel and provides basic information through online quizzes with inbuilt answers. trav.quiz is a fully responsive site that is committed to provide accurate information to the user.
-The system automatically grades the exercise when the user finalizes the quiz.
+The system automatically grades the questions when the user finalizes the quiz.

 ![Responsive Mockup](documentation/mockup.png)